asad-aali/asad-aali.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Asad is a research data analyst in the <a href="https://ibiis.stanford.edu/">Integrative Biomedical Imaging Informatics</a> (IBIIS) group at Stanford, advised by Dr. <a href="https://profiles.stanford.edu/akshay-chaudhari">Akshay Chaudhari</a>.
-His work focuses on developing artificial intelligence (AI) algorithms for clinical applications, and his research interest spans:
+I am a research scientist at <a href="https://ibiis.stanford.edu/">Stanford University</a>, advised by <a href="https://profiles.stanford.edu/akshay-chaudhari">Akshay Chaudhari</a>.

+My work focuses on developing machine learning (ML) algorithms for healthcare applications, and my research interest spans:

-1. Biomedical Imaging
+1. Machine Learning
-2. Large Language Models
+2. Foundation Models
-3. Deep Learning
+3. Healthcare

-Before joining Stanford, he completed his Master's in <a href="https://www.ece.utexas.edu/">Electrical and Computer Engineering (ECE)</a> at <a href="https://www.utexas.edu/">The University of Texas at Austin</a>, advised by Dr. <a href="https://users.ece.utexas.edu/~jtamir/">Jon Tamir</a>.
-He also interned at <a href="https://health.amazon.com/">Amazon</a>, researching the role of adapted large language models (LLMs) in clinical text summarization tasks.
+Before joining Stanford, I completed a Master's in Electrical and Computer Engineering (ECE) at <a href="https://www.utexas.edu/">The University of Texas at Austin</a>, where I was mentored by <a href="https://users.ece.utexas.edu/~jtamir/">Jon Tamir</a> and <a href="https://users.ece.utexas.edu/~dimakis/">Alex Dimakis</a>.
+I also completed a research internship at <a href="https://health.amazon.com/">Amazon</a>, studying the landscape of adapted large language models (LLMs) in clinical text summarization tasks.
 <br>